Eumalacostraca

 Eumalacostraca is a subclass of crustaceans, containing almost all living malacostracans, or about 40,000 described species.
-The remaining subclasses are the Phyllocarida and possibly the Hoplocarida.
+The remaining subclasses of crustaceans that are not in Eumalacostraca are the Phyllocarida and possibly the Hoplocarida.
 Eumalacostracans have 19 segments (5 cephalic, 8 thoracic and 6 abdominal).
 This arrangement is known as the "caridoid facies", a term coined by William Thomas Calman in 1909.
 The thoracic limbs are jointed and used for swimming or walking.
 The common ancestor is thought to have had a carapace, and most living species possess one, but it has been lost in some subgroups.

 Caridoid facies

 Calman identified the following features as distinguishing eumalacostracan crustaceans: